 Alexandra’s research examines how African countries’ access to new sources of external finance affects negotiations with traditional donors and creditors; she draws on data on the terms of aid and development finance and fieldwork in Ethiopia, Ghana, and Kenya.
 In addition, she has published on the politics of financial regulation and cross-border banking in developing countries and is conducting research on the global relationship between migration and financial integration.
+Her research has appeared in International Studies Quarterly, the Review of International Organisations, and the Journal of Financial Regulation.

 During the Max Weber Fellowship, Alexandra will work on her book manuscript exploring the implications of a diversified financing landscape for developing countries’ negotiations with donors and creditors.
 Moreover, she will extend her research on the politics of international finance by examining state-supported export finance, investigating the consequences of growing competition between advanced economies and emerging powers in export credits.